spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ![gcp cluster profile overview page](deploy-k8s-cluster/gcp/cluster_profile.png)

-For this tutorial, we use Ubuntu as OS, Calico as networking component, Amazon Elastic Block Store (EBS) Container Storage Interface (CSI) driver to manage the lifecycle of EBS volumes for persistent volumes, and Spectro-Proxy as reverse proxy to access the web application you are going to deploy later on.
+For this tutorial, we use Ubuntu as OS, Calico as networking component, Amazon Elastic Block Store (EBS) Container Storage Interface (CSI) driver to manage the lifecycle of EBS volumes for persistent volumes, and Spectro-Proxy as reverse proxy to access the web application you are going to deploy later.

 <br />